luau-lang/luau/docs/_posts/2023-03-31-luau-recap-march-2023.md

 end
 ```

-Existing complex refinements like `type`/`typeof` and tagged union checks are expected to work, among others.
+Existing complex refinements like `type`/`typeof`, tagged union checks and other are expected to work as expected.

 ## Marking table.getn/foreach/foreachi as deprecated

 `table.getn`, `table.foreach` and `table.foreachi` were deprecated in Lua 5.1 that Luau is based on, and removed in Lua 5.2.

-`table.getn(x)` is equivalent to `rawlen(x)` when x is a table; when x is not a table, `table.getn` produces an error.
-It's difficult to imagine code where `table.getn(x)` is better than either `#x` (idiomatic) or `rawlen(x)` (fully compatible replacement). `table.getn` is slower than both alternatives and was marked as deprecated.
+`table.getn(x)` is equivalent to `rawlen(x)` when 'x' is a table; when 'x' is not a table, `table.getn` produces an error.

+It's difficult to imagine code where `table.getn(x)` is better than either `#x` (idiomatic) or `rawlen(x)` (fully compatible replacement).

+`table.getn` is also slower than both alternatives and was marked as deprecated.

 `table.foreach` is equivalent to a `for .. pairs` loop; `table.foreachi` is equivalent to a `for .. ipairs` loop; both may also be replaced by generalized iteration.

 Both functions are significantly slower than equivalent for loop replacements, are more restrictive because the function can't yield.

 Because both functions bring no value over other library or language alternatives, they were marked deprecated as well.

 You may have noticed linter warnings about places where these functions are used.
 For compatibility, these functions are not going to be removed.